SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Further Analysis

 For the first 11 generations, all discovered programs shared a common focus: replacing the reference implementation's sequential greedy packing with vectorized alternatives—Longest Processing Time (LPT) sorting, zig-zag batch allocation, and bulk replication via tensor operations.
 Despite diverse surface-level variations, these programs converged to a plateau near a combined score of \textasciitilde0.126.
 The underlying bottleneck was not execution speed but algorithmic: all variants retained the "snake-sort" packing heuristic, which assigns physical experts to GPUs in a fixed zigzag pattern and fails to minimize load variance.

-\textbf{SLN identifies the structural bottleneck.} By generation 10, the Systematic Landscape Navigator had diagnosed a recurring failure mode: the snake-sort packing introduces systematic imbalance because it does not account for heterogeneous expert loads.
-SLN explicitly recommended abandoning snake-sort in favor of a load-aware replication strategy—specifically, a proportional allocation method that distributes replicas in proportion to per-expert token load, combined with a globally-sorted packing that minimizes the maximum GPU load.
+\textbf{SLN identifies the structural bottleneck.} By generation 10, the SLN had diagnosed a recurring failure mode: the snake-sort packing introduces systematic imbalance because it does not account for heterogeneous expert loads.
+SLN explicitly recommended abandoning snake-sort in favor of a load-aware replication strategy.
+Specifically, a proportional allocation method that distributes replicas in proportion to per-expert token load, combined with a globally-sorted packing that minimizes the maximum GPU load.

-\textbf{SeaEvo translates the insight into a concrete algorithm.} At generation 12, SeaEvo's Strategy Analysis component, operating with the SLN guidance in context, diagnosed the precise failure: "The replication logic uses a sequential loop with GPU-CPU synchronization patterns, and the snake packing heuristic fails to minimize load variance."
+\textbf{\model translates the insight into a concrete algorithm.} At generation 12, \model's SA component, operating with the SLN guidance in context, diagnosed the precise failure: "The replication logic uses a sequential loop with GPU-CPU synchronization patterns, and the snake packing heuristic fails to minimize load variance."
 The proposed strategy was a vectorized \emph{Water-Filling} allocation using the D'Hondt (highest-averages) method to determine replication counts in a single pass, combined with a First-Fit Decreasing packer using cumulative-sum thresholds.
 This directly targets the load-variance root cause.
 The result was a combined score of 0.1677, a 33\% improvement over the \textasciitilde0.126 plateau.

 \textbf{Continued refinement through vectorization.} Subsequent generations refined the D'Hondt approach further.
 At generation 33, a fully vectorized prefix-sum-based "Target Load" partitioner replaced the remaining Python loops, achieving 0.1956.
 At generation 45, a Bin-Boundary Optimization replaced the midpoint heuristic with precise boundary-crossing logic that explicitly minimizes maximum GPU load for "straddle experts," reaching the final score of 0.1960.
-Unlike the Prism case where a single structural transition produced a 3 × jump, the EPLB trajectory reflects \emph{progressive algorithmic refinement}—each breakthrough eliminates one remaining approximation in the vectorization pipeline, with diminishing but consistent returns.
+Unlike the Prism case where a single structural transition produced a 3 × jump, the EPLB trajectory reflects {progressive algorithmic refinement}, each breakthrough eliminates one remaining approximation in the vectorization pipeline, with diminishing but consistent returns.
+A strategy evolution timeline is shown in Figure \ref{fig:timeline_eblp} and the best program discovered is listed in Figure \ref{fig:best_eblp}.